-Preparing for surf trip for the first time but don’t know what to bring?
-Well, worry no more because I will be sharing my surf essentials to you fellas.
+Preparing for a surf trip for the first time but don’t know what to bring?
+Well, worry no more because I will be sharing my surf essentials with you fellas.
 By the way, the list below is not written according to importance.

 My goodness!
 Every time I go on a surf trip this is my number 1 priority, to make sure I packed all my bikinis.
 So far I have 5 bikinis top and 3 bikini bottoms – All of them still serves me well.
 Tip: If you wanted to go surfing on bikini make sure to pick a good bikini that could endure an epic wipe out without getting out of place or else you’ll feed the eyes of everyone in the line-up.
 Lol

 I only wear them if the sun is too hot or if the weather is too cold.
 “Rashies” is also a good protection during jellyfish season.